 If you want to setup mirroring only and Amanda anywhere else but on the extra SD space, you must not choose unattended installation method (i.e. do not define

 You can still setup both, mirroring and Amanda, separately at any later time using the 53 (mirroring) and 52 (Amanda) menu options.

-Full mirroring will take place semiannually and for the 2nd partition (Linux root), changes will be synced once every day.
+Full mirroring of the full SD card will take place semiannually and only for the 2nd partition (Linux root), changes will be synced once every day.

 systemctl list-timers, timers are defined in

 Menu 5X provides interactive access to the aforementioned functions: